-If you are struggling to keep track of everything on your plate and you feel like you’re constantly juggling tasks and never getting anything done?
-Don’t worry, you’re not alone!
+Do you often feel overwhelmed by the amount of tasks that need to be accomplished in one day?
+Are you struggling to keep track of everything on your plate and you feel like you’re constantly juggling tasks and never getting anything done?

-In this post, we’ve gathered 12 of our favorite hacks for how to make a to-do list that works for you!
+In this post, you’ll get a step-by-step guide for making a to-do list that works for you!
 With a little bit of effort, you’ll be able to take control of your life and finally get things done.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read our entire affiliate disclosure here.